andymasteroffish/tcg_proxy_gen/info/readme.txt

 —————

 Because images can be different sizes, the spacing turned into less of an exact science.
-I set the defaults to be what worked for me, but you may want to print a single page first to make sure the cards are the right size for you.
+I set the defaults to what worked for me, but you may want to print a single page first to make sure the cards are the right size for you.

 —————

 This tool is free.
-You can share it, although I’d like it if you kept this read with it.
+You can share it, although I’d like it if you kept this readme with it.

-If this tool is useful to you, please donate to one of these amazing organizations:
+If this tool is useful to you (or if it isn’t), please donate to one of these amazing organizations:

 Lambda Legal
 www.lambdalegal.org